I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/wdm/nf-wdm-iocsqinitialize.md

 <p>This routine returns STATUS_SUCCESS on success, or the appropriate NTSTATUS error code on failure.</p>

 ## -remarks
 <p>The <b>IoCsqInitialize</b> routine initializes an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550560">IO_CSQ</a> structure that describes a driver's cancel-safe IRP queue.
-Drivers can also use <a href="https://msdn.microsoft.com/library/windows/hardware/ff549060">IoCsqInitializeEx</a> to create an IRP queue with extended capabilities.
-For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540755">Cancel-Safe IRP Queues</a>.</p>

-<p>Note that <b>IoCsq<i>Xxx</i></b> routines use the <b>DriverContext</b>[3] member of the IRP to hold IRP context information.
-Drivers that use these routines to queue IRPs must leave that member unused.</p>

-<p>The <b>IoCsqInitialize</b> routine initializes an <a href="https://msdn.microsoft.com/library/windows/hardware/ff550560">IO_CSQ</a> structure that describes a driver's cancel-safe IRP queue.
-Drivers can also use <a href="https://msdn.microsoft.com/library/windows/hardware/ff549060">IoCsqInitializeEx</a> to create an IRP queue with extended capabilities.
+Drivers can also use <a href="..\wdm\nf-wdm-iocsqinitializeex.md">IoCsqInitializeEx</a> to create an IRP queue with extended capabilities.
 For more information, see <a href="https://msdn.microsoft.com/library/windows/hardware/ff540755">Cancel-Safe IRP Queues</a>.</p>

 <p>Note that <b>IoCsq<i>Xxx</i></b> routines use the <b>DriverContext</b>[3] member of the IRP to hold IRP context information.
 Drivers that use these routines to queue IRPs must leave that member unused.</p>